nomis/ikea-tradfri-e1812/README.rst

-To accommodate both modes without this delay requires either being able to disable "double press" entirely or transmitting an extra message at the start of the 400ms period (so that the Zigbee co-ordinator can choose to react to "every press" or just "single press [that isn't a double press]").
+To accommodate both modes without this delay requires either being able to disable "double press" entirely or transmitting an extra message at the start of the 400ms period (so that the Zigbee coordinator can choose to react to "every press" or just "single press [that isn't a double press]").